kiali/kiali.io/content/en/docs/FAQ/installation.md

 To mount a secret exposed by the CSI Driver, you can use the [custom_secret](https://kiali.io/docs/configuration/kialis.kiali.io/#.spec.deployment.custom_secrets) configuration to supply the [CSI volume source](https://kubernetes.io/docs/reference/kubernetes-api/config-and-storage-resources/volume/#Volume) on the pod.
 The custom_secrets docs have an example.
-The helm chart will automatically expose the secret as a volume mount into the container at the specified location.
+The Kiali Operator or server helm chart will automatically expose the secret as a volume mount into the container at the specified mount location.

 Although Kiali retrieves the secret over the Kubernetes API, [mounting the secret](https://secrets-store-csi-driver.sigs.k8s.io/topics/sync-as-kubernetes-secret) is required for the CSI Driver to create the backing Kubernetes secret.